octobox/octobox/README.md

 PERSONAL_ACCESS_TOKENS_ENABLED=1
 ```

-Once that is set, users can set a personal access token on the User Preferences page (found on the user drop-down menu).
+Once that is set, users can set a personal access token on the Settings page (found on the user drop-down menu).

 ## Development